TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - [x] TrueBlocks and other config file
   - [x] Should it have any per-chain data (probably not) (NO)
   - [x] Need to be able to 'merge' toml files so we can have top-level settings and per-chain overlay (Viper makes this easy)
   - [x] Don't expose IndexPath and CachePath (or any config settings) directly.
-Hide behind function or use a map<string, string>
   - [x] User provides his/her own chain id.
 We query the chain at the RPC and verify we're connected to the rigth chain
   - [x] Config items should be able to be read from top-level and overlaid with chain specific config
   - [x] If a new chain is presented, create it under the valid `config`, `cache`, and `index` folders - i.e. establish